ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 End-to-end: describes a process that takes a system or service from beginning to end and delivers a complete functional solution, usually without needing to obtain anything from a third party

+Shared Responsibility model
+- Provider
+    - Maintenance of the physical hosts
+- shared
+    - manangement of Accounts and Identities
+- customer
+    - Management of information and data

 # Part 1: Describe core Azure concepts
 ## Introduction to Azure fundamentals